Paul Guest (rower)

-Paul Marshall Guest (born 8 March 1939) is an Australian former representative rower, a family law barrister and Queen's Counsel who spent ten years as a judge on the bench of the Family Court of Australia, and an art philanthropist.
+Paul Marshall Guest (8 March 1939 – 15 March 2026) was an Australian representative rower, a family law barrister and Queen's Counsel who spent ten years as a judge on the bench of the Family Court of Australia, and an art philanthropist.

 As a rower, he was a six-time Australian national champion, raced in nine King's Cup eights for Victoria over a 15-year period, and competed at three Olympic Games.
 As a Family Court justice, Guest's pivotal ruling in the "Re Patrick" case dealt with the complex area of known sperm donor's rights under the Family Law Act.
-Guest is also a collector and benefactor of contemporary art.
+Guest was also a collector and benefactor of contemporary art.

 Early life and education

 Paul Marshall Guest was born in Victoria, Australia on 8 March 1939.

 He attended Wesley College, Melbourne for his secondary education.

 Rowing career

 Club and state rowing

 At Wesley College Guest was introduced to rowing, but placed his sporting focus on athletics.
 His senior club rowing was initially from the Melbourne University Boat Club and later the Banks Rowing Club in Melbourne.

 He was selected in the Victorian men's eights that contested the King's Cup at the Interstate Regatta within the Australian Rowing Championships in 1960, 1962, 1963, 1964, 1965, 1969, 1970, 1972 and 1975.
 Those Victorian eights won the King's Cup in 1962, 1963, 1964, 1969 and 1970.

 Guest had been rowing in Victorian and Australian representative eights with David Ramage from 1963.
-In 1967 they teamed up as a coxless pair and Ramage joined Guest to train from the Banks Rowing Club.
-In 1967 and 1968 they won the Victorian and the New South Wales state titles.
-In 1968 they won the Australian national title.
+In 1967, they teamed up as a coxless pair and Ramage joined Guest to train from the Banks Rowing Club.
+In 1967 and 1968, they won the Victorian and the New South Wales state titles.
+In 1968, they won the Australian national title.